-Longview, Texas – Texas A&M and CHRISTUS Health today announced a new collaboration to help ensure that Northeast Texas will have access to world-class health care for generations to come.
-Texas A&M University College of Medicine will serve as the academic affiliate for the CHRISTUS Good Shepherd Internal Medicine Residency program and a Sports Medicine Fellowship at CHRISTUS Santa Rosa Hospital Westover Hills in San Antonio.
+Bryan, Texas – Texas A&M and CHRISTUS Health today announced a new collaboration to help ensure that San Antonio and South Texas will have access to world-class health care for generations to come.
+Texas A&M University College of Medicine will serve as the academic affiliate for the CHRISTUS Santa Rosa Family Medicine Residency program and a Sports Medicine Fellowship at CHRISTUS Santa Rosa Hospital Westover Hills in San Antonio.

 “Recruiting new doctors and training the best in the country is a privilege.
-This announcement is important for our organization and for our community,” said Dom Dominguez, CHRISTUS South Texas Senior Vice President – Group Operations, CHRISTUS Health Northeast Texas.
-“We are proud to join together with one of the best academic institutions in health care because this community deserves the best.
-This partnership allows us to continue our journey to attract and develop the most highly-qualified, talented clinicians to come to Northeast Texas and will only build upon our excellent medical community.”
+This announcement is important for our organization and for our community,” said Dom Dominguez, CHRISTUS South Texas Senior Vice President.
+“We are thrilled to have the chance to work together with one of the best academic institutions in health care to deliver what this community deserves: the best.
+This allows us to continue our journey to attract and develop the most highly-qualified, talented clinicians to come to South Texas and will only strengthen our wonderful medical community.”

-“Training future physicians is one of our highest honors,” said Todd Hancock, CHRISTUS Good Shepherd Health System President and Chief Executive Officer.
-“The new affiliation with Texas A&M College of Medicine will only strengthen this legacy program and ensure we continue to attract the most talented residents from around the country.”
+“Training future physicians is one of our highest honors,” said Stephanie Parker/CHRISTUS Santa Rosa Health System Chief Executive Officer.
+“Our affiliation with Texas A&M College of Medicine will only strengthen our legacy programs and ensure we continue to attract the most talented residents from around the country.”

 Residency is the training physicians receive after graduating from medical school before they can practice independently.
-Known for having supportive faculty, staff and fellow residents, Dr. Sam Bagchi, CHRISTUS Health’s Chief Clinical Officer, says the partnership with Texas A&M Health Science Center will only make the program more comprehensive and can elevate care delivery.
+Known for having supportive faculty, staff and fellow residents, Dr. Sam Bagchi, CHRISTUS Health’s Chief Clinical Officer, says the partnership with Texas A&M Health Science Center (Texas A&M Health) will only make these programs more comprehensive and can elevate care delivery.

-“The alliance of CHRISTUS Health and Texas A&M ensures that the families in Longview, Marshall and all of Northeast Texas will have access to a new level of expertise,” said Dr. Bagchi. ““Internal medicine residencies are three years long, and require immense dedication.
+“The alliance of CHRISTUS Health and Texas A&M ensures that the families in San Antonio and all of South Texas will have access to a new level of expertise,” said Dr. Bagchi.
+“Family Medicine residencies are three years long, and require immense dedication.
 We are proud of our programs and what they have come to offer.”